Table of contents

-You need to protect your online reputation and that task is not a piece of cake.
-The proliferation of social media platforms makes it easy to miss a question, complaint, or a negative review.
+You need to protect your online reputation; that task is not a piece of cake.
+The proliferation of social media platforms makes it easy to miss a question, complaint, or negative review.
 Every unanswered question or remark could damage your online reputation.
-How do you protect brand reputation in the world that is always online?
+How do you protect your brand reputation in a world that is always online?

 To effectively protect your company’s reputation in the online world, you need to listen.
 Listen to what your customers say about your company, what your competitors are up to, and how your messages affect your brand reputation.

-In this post, we will talk about how to protect your online reputation effectively.
+In this post, we will talk about how to protect your online reputation effectively with social listening.

 Here’s what’s ahead of us today: